awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_secure_spring_app/Readme.md

       }
     }

-**NOTE**: Notice the **URL** value is *localhost:3306*.
-This value is modified later after the RDS instance is created.
-This is how the *AWS Tracker* application communicates with the RDS MySQL instance.
+**Note**: The **URL** value is *localhost:3306*.
+This value is modified after the RDS instance is created.
+The AWS Tracker application uses this URL to communicate with the database.
 You must also ensure that you specify the user name and password for your RDS instance.

 #### InjectWorkService class